What is social prescribing?

-Watch this film to find out more
+Watch these films to find out more

-Who can a social prescribing link worker help?
+Who can a Social Prescribing Link Worker help?

 A social prescribing link worker supports people to unpick issues they may be facing and give them time to focus on what matters to them.
 They connect people to community groups and activities that provide practical and emotional support, enabling the people to take greater control of their health and wellbeing.
 As they are part of the team in your GP practice, in most cases, the GP will refer you to a social prescribing link worker, they work with a wide range of people, including teenagers, adults and families – people who are working or not working and people that are retired.

-Social Prescribing is flexible it can help people who:
+Social Prescribing can help people who:

 - have one or more long-term condition.

 - need support with their mental health, such as stress, anxiety and low mood.